Helping Meet Your Sustainability Goals

 Our Sustainability Commitment: Understand Your Needs.
 Overcome Your Challenges.
 Deliver Solutions.

 Nexeo Plastics is committed to helping you achieve your sustainability goals.
-We work continuously with our suppliers to offer and promote a growing portfolio of sustainable thermoplastic materials, including bio, post-consumer/post-industrial and recycled/reclaimed content that:
+We work continuously with our suppliers to offer and promote a growing portfolio of sustainable thermoplastic resins, including biobased, biodegradable, post-consumer, post-industrial, recycled, and reclaimed plastic resins.
+Our portfolio includes a wide variety of sustainable resins with properties such as:

-• Claim 30% - 100% post industrial or post consumer recycled content
+• 30% - 100% post industrial or post consumer recycled content

-• Produce less waste in production up and down the supply chain
+• Less waste in production up and down the supply chain

 • Convert wasteful disposable applications into applications for continued reuse